 A: Dubai’s economy is growing; there are plenty of job opportunities, but there are also lots of candidates looking for these opportunities.
 Generally, the Dubai job market is very competitive.

 Q: How does the work culture in Dubai differ from home?
 Do you have any tips for expats doing business in Dubai?

-A: The work culture is quite “tough” I would say.
+A: The work culture is quite ‘tough’, I would say.
 Those people who come here are inclined to make a career by all means.
-Working long hours, always trying very hard is considered to be normal.
-At the same time, the work culture and business ethics very much depends on whom you are dealing with – each nationality has its own features.
+Working long hours and always trying very hard is considered to be normal.
+At the same time, the work culture and business ethics very much depend on whom you are dealing with – each nationality has its own features.

 Family and children

 Q: Did your spouse or partner have problems adjusting to their new home?
 Do you think there are any specific challenges for a trailing spouse?

 A: She has adjusted very quickly.
 In the beginning, she was fascinated by the city and the country.
 Now it is getting a little bit boring as we have already explored most of the local attractions.
 Still, it is a very comfortable and relaxed life, resembling life in the resort.